 Redesigning how people find fitness events and connect with other fitness enthusiasts.

 Truppr is social fitness app.
 I redesigned the truppr mobile app in my full-time role working in a multi-disciplinary team at Co-creation Hub.
-The purpose of the redesign was to improve the user experience and make the features easy to use.
+The purpose of the redesign was to improve the signup & event discovery experience and make the features easy to use.

 UX Designer - Research, Information Architecture, Interface Design & Prototyping

-As part of the design process, I carried out a UX audit of the current version of the app and documented findings.
+At the start of the project, I carried out a UX audit of the current version of the app and documented findings.
 I also interviewed some users to identify their pain points

 The user interface of earlier versions of truppr